Pseudogap and Fermi arc induced by Fermi surface nesting in a centrosymmetric skyrmion magnet

-These data provide two implications.
-One is that the abnormal Fermi arc emerges due to the pseudogap that opens only in partial momentum space.
-Second is that the electronic structure breaks the 4-fold symmetry of the crystal structure, becoming the 2-fold symmetry in the ground state (Phase I).
+These data have two implications.
+One is that the Fermi surface is not closed but arc-like with disconnected portions; this abnormal Fermi arc emerges due to the pseudogap that opens only in partial momentum space.
+Second is that the electronic structure breaks the 4-fold symmetry of the crystal structure, becoming a 2-fold symmetry in the ground state (Phase I).
 This causes two kinds of magnetic domains with the pseudogap opened in different directions.
-Importantly, both the red situation of Fig.~\ref{fig:fig4}B (Position I, III) and the blue situation of Fig.~\ref{fig:fig4}C (Position II, IV) can be observed in the same termination either of Gd-termination (Position I, II) or Si-termination (Position III, IV).
-Therefore, the two kinds of magnetic domains are independent of terminations and they should originate from the intrinsic bulk property.
+Importantly, both the situation shown in Fig.~\ref{fig:fig4}B (Position I, III) and the one in Fig.~\ref{fig:fig4}C (Position II, IV) can be observed on the same termination (Positions I, II have Gd-termination and Positions III, IV have Si-termination).
+Therefore, the two kinds of magnetic domains are independent of terminations, and they should originate from an intrinsic bulk property.
 This is more clearly demonstrated in Fig.~\ref{fig:fig4}A by distinguishing all the measured 20 spots with red and blue.
-It is revealed that magnetic domains are quite large and their shapes and locations are independent of the terminations.
+The magnetic domains are quite large, and their shapes and locations are independent of the terminations.